tlaze/ReadMeGenerator/readMeEx.md

   ## Description

+  This application automatically generates a README.md file for the user.
+After running the program, the user is asked multiple questions to input content of the README file.

   ## Installation

-  To run this application properly, you need to install
+  To run this application properly, you need to install node.js, npm, and inquirer

   ## Usage

+  Answer prompts that are generated once the program is ran.

   ## License